 - corticosteroid intranasal sprays

-- allergy shots, which can help build a tolerance to a specific allergen
+If a person has severe allergy symptoms and prescription treatments are not helping, doctors may recommend allergy shots, which can help a person build a tolerance to a specific allergen.

-Also, a person can reduce or prevent their symptoms by avoiding known allergens.
+Also, a person can reduce or prevent their symptoms by avoiding known allergens when possible.

 If a person has trouble swallowing, they may also experience: